Prospects for U.S.-Saudi Nuclear Energy Cooperation

 Saudi Nuclear Plans and Policy

 In July 2017, Saudi Arabia approved a National Project for Atomic Energy, including plans to build large and small nuclear reactors for electricity production and water desalination.
-The project is part of a broader Saudi government effort to diversify the kingdom’s economy and expand the use of non-fossil-fuel-based energy.
-Saudi Arabia holds 16% of the world’s proven reserves of crude oil, has the world’s fourth-largest reserves of natural gas, and consumes the second most energy in the Middle East.
-Oil and natural gas generate roughly 39% and 60% of the kingdom’s electricity, respectively.
+The project is part of a broader Saudi government effort to diversify the kingdom's economy and expand the use of non-fossil-fuel-based energy.
+Saudi Arabia holds 16% of the world's proven reserves of crude oil, has the world's fourth-largest reserves of natural gas, and is the second-largest consumer of energy in the Middle East.
+In 2023, oil and natural gas generated about 41% and 58% of the kingdom's electricity, respectively.

-Saudi authorities have worked to develop required legal and regulatory frameworks with the support of the IAEA.
-Agency officials completed a nuclear infrastructure review in Saudi Arabia in 2018 and issued a final report in January 2019.
-The kingdom established a Nuclear and Radiological Regulatory Commission in March 2018, and, in March 2022, created the Saudi Nuclear Energy Holding Company (SNEHC) to develop and operate planned nuclear facilities.
+Saudi authorities have worked to develop required nuclear energy legal and regulatory frameworks with the support of the International Atomic Energy Agency (IAEA).
+IAEA officials completed a nuclear infrastructure review in Saudi Arabia in 2018 and issued a final report in January 2019.
+The kingdom established a Nuclear and Radiological Regulatory Commission in March 2018 and, in March 2022, created the Saudi Nuclear Energy Holding Company (SNEHC) to develop and operate planned nuclear facilities.

 In 2017, the Saudi government solicited marketing information from potential international partner companies for reactor construction; it has since extended its formal bidding process several times.
-In May 2022, Saudi officials invited technical bids from companies in Russia, China, and South Korea related to the planned construction of two 1.4 giga-watt electric (GWe) reactors at Khor Duweihin, a coastal area between the kingdom’s borders with Qatar and the United Arab Emirates (UAE).
+In May 2022, Saudi officials invited technical bids related to the planned construction of two 1.4 gigawatt electric (GWe) reactors at Khor Duweihin, a coastal area between the kingdom's borders with Qatar and the United Arab Emirates (UAE).
+As of July 2024, China National Nuclear Corporation, EDF of France, the Korea Electric Power Corporation (KEPCO), and Rosatom of Russia reportedly were approved bidders.
+Saudi Arabia also has received bids for project management and consultancy related to the proposed construction.

-According to Saudi officials, the kingdom intends to develop the capacity to produce nuclear fuel using domestic resources.
-In 2019, Saudi Energy Minister Prince Abd al Aziz bin Salman Al Saud said, “even if we scale up [nuclear power] ... we want to go to the full cycle, to producing the uranium, enriching the uranium.”
-The minister further stated in January 2023 that Saudi Arabia intends to use its substantial domestic uranium resources for producing LEU.
+In 2019, Saudi Energy Minister Prince Abd al Aziz bin Salman Al Saud said, "We want to go for the full cycle, from producing uranium, to enriching the uranium, [to] using the uranium."
+The minister further stated in January 2023 that Saudi Arabia intends to use its substantial domestic uranium resources for producing low-enriched uranium fuel.

-Threats to the security of critical Saudi infrastructure may raise concerns about the security of Saudi nuclear facilities.
-The U.S. government notes security threats in Saudi Arabia from terrorist groups and hostile regional actors, including missile and rocket attacks on Saudi energy infrastructure and government facilities that U.S. officials attribute to Iran or Iran-backed groups.
+Congress may consider how U.S.-Saudi nuclear cooperation plans account for security threats in Saudi Arabia from terrorist groups and hostile regional actors.
+These include missile and rocket attacks on Saudi energy infrastructure and government facilities that U.S. officials have attributed to Iran or Iran-backed groups.
 Ongoing U.S.-Saudi security cooperation seeks to mitigate these threats and others.

 U.S.-Saudi Nuclear Cooperation